PureLeach/fastAPI-MongoDB/README.md

 1. Rename the **example.env** file which is located in the **database_service\core** path to **back.env**

-2. Use Docker Compose to build an image
+2. Use docker compose to build an image

 ```
 docker-compose build